THE NATION CLASSROOM

 - What effect did individual achievements by African Americans have on the culture in general?
 Did individual accomplishments help black people as a whole?
 Why or why not?

-AS YOU READ: Things to Look For (Scaffolding questions also provided to students on their web pages)
+AS YOU READ: Things to Look For (Scaffolding questions also provided to students)

 - Recall.
 Which documents point to a newly-acquired increase in opportunity for black people in American society?
 Which ones point to hindrances to progress?